jupytercon/jupytercon2025-developingextensions/04-materials/06-developing-with-ai.md

 ## Getting started

 ### Repo
 For this module, we will start with an existing extension that we built in chapter 2.
-If you are not caught up or just joining us for the afternoon session, please grab a reference implementation from <...>.
+If you are not caught up or just joining us for the afternoon session, please grab a reference implementation from [our demo repository](https://github.com/mfisher87/jupytercon2025-developingextensions-demo).

 In our initial setup, we cloned an official JupyterLab extension template.
 This template was recently enhanced to include AI-specific configurations and rulesets.